yanted/capistrano-twelvefactor/README.md

 $ cap production config:set[FOO=bar]
 ```

-**Note**: If your run zsh, you have to use quotes since square brackets are used
+**Note**: If you run zsh, you have to use quotes since square brackets are used
 for some shell features: